kumarvicku/vphisher/README.md

   <img src="https://img.shields.io/badge/Written%20In-Python-darkgreen?style=flat-rectangle">
 </p>

+### [+] in BETA

+This is still in BETA so you may see problems, please open an issue on GitHub and report them!

 ### [+] 𝕯𝖊𝖘𝖈𝖗𝖎𝖕𝖙𝖎𝖔𝖓 :
 <i><b>Ultimate phishing tool ,A beginners friendly, Automated phishing tool in python.
 Includes popular websites like facebook, twitter, instagram, github, reddit, gmail and many others with 70+ templates.</i></b>